AdamNowotny/jasmine-signals/README.markdown

 });
 ```

-Then use it in 'Jasmine' tests like this:
+Then use it in `Jasmine` tests like this:

 ```js
 define(['myClass', 'jasmineSignals'], function(myClass, jasmineSignals) {